developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/about/index.md

 ---

 ## Overview
 Enterprise Keyboard is designed to provide the most productive means possible of inputting data into Zebra devices.
-Building on the stock Android keyboard, Enterprise Keyboard adds programmable keys, switches quickly between languages and has the ability to scan data directly into an application.
+Building on the stock Android keyboard, Enterprise Keyboard adds programmable keys, switches quickly between languages and key layouts, and has the ability to scan data directly into an application.

-Enterprise Keyboard also makes use of Android's Personal dictionary for spelling suggestions and corrections, permitting customers and partners to populate the device with industry-specific terms to help improve speed and accuracy of keyboard input.
-A populated Personal dictionary can be mass-deployed through Zebra's Mobility Extensions (MX) and [StageNow](/stagenow/2-2/about/) tools.
+Enterprise Keyboard also makes use of Android's Personal dictionary for spelling suggestions and corrections, permitting customers and partners to populate the device with industry-specific terms to help improve the speed and accuracy of keyboard input.
+A Personal dictionary can be populated and mass-deployed through Zebra's Mobility Extensions (MX) and [StageNow](/stagenow/2-2/about/) tools.
 [Learn more](../settings#personaldictionary).

 This version of Enterprise Keyboard includes the following languages: